Helenyin123/changnote/web-technology-project.md

 Its syntax is similar to HTML, but it doesn't describe structure, it represent data key-value pair.
 There is no functional tag.

+A well formed XML document requires :

+* Content must be defined.
+* Content must be delimited with a beginning and end tag.
+* Content must be properly nested without overlapping or missing.
+Parents within roots, children within parents.
+* The tags are case-sensitive, the beginning and end tags must match exactly.
+Tag name can't contain space or start with digit number.

 ```markdown
 <person>
     <name>Travis</name>